Recent Temporary Exhibits presented at Elmhurst History Museum

 May 16 - September 28, 2014

 Major League Baseball in the City of Chicago is divided geographically by only ten miles, but the distance between their fan bases is far greater.
-This cultural history exposé covers all the bases of the crosstown rivalry to examine concepts of loyalty and fandom through videos of each team’s colorful supporters; interviews with former players, sports journalists and broadcasters; and fan souvenirs and ephemera.
+This cultural history exposé examined the concepts of loyalty and fandom through videos of each team’s colorful supporters; interviews with former players, sports journalists and broadcasters; and fan souvenirs and ephemera.

 Carl Sandburg in Elmhurst